 Hourly solar and wind load factors are imported for a specific climate year (1984).
 The scenario specific curtailed energy is also used as an input for each country's generation.
-The power to gas plants are assumed to have an overload capacity of 300 %, which can be used only to convert curtailed energy to hydrogen for short periods of time (30 minutes) and a for a limited amount of hours per year.
+The P2X capacity mentioned in the TYNDP20 will be able to run at 200% of nameplate capacity in the model and which is visible in the data.
+If overload capacity is not to be considered, the electrolyser capacity should be scaled up by the overload factor, and be two times as high throughout all scenarios.
 The optimization of power to gas builds capacities for electrolysers, Wind Onshore, Wind Offshore and Solar PV in order to meet the demand for green hydrogen and methane.
 The boundary conditions used for the renewable capacities are a result of the distribution keys, and the renewables installed in the optimization of the electricity market.
 Whatever capacity is left after the electricity market simulations have been performed, can be used in the power to gas optimization process.